 - Loaded Oatmeal Cookie Energy Bites

-- Basic Banana Overnight Oats (with a carrot cake option!)
+- Basic Banana Overnight Oats (with a carrot cake flavor option!)

 Carrot cake is a classic flavor combination.
-These bars are a delicious way to enjoy it for breakfast!
-Wholesome and and hearty, low in sugar and studded with nutrient-rich mix ins.
+These baked oats are a delicious way to enjoy it for breakfast!
+Wholesome and and hearty, low in sugar and smothered in a healthyish cream cheese “frosting”.

 - Category: Breakfast